 Social Media Comparison

-We watch the highlight-reels of other moms’ lives.
-The ones who shower every day, create Pinterest-worthy crafts, cook only real food meals, and have a date-night with their husbands every week.
-The ones with fabulous vacations, a social-justice issue they champion, and a thriving business that they want to share.
+We watch the highlight reels of other moms’ lives.
+The ones who shower every day, create Pinterest-worthy crafts, cook only real food meals, and have a date night with their husbands every week.
+The ones with fabulous vacations, a social-justice cause they champion, and a thriving business that they want to share.
 We turn off our phones feeling jealous, frustrated, or discouraged.